top of page

 * * *

 Who Benefits from Early Interventions?
 Evidence from Genetics.
-With O. Attanasio, G. Conti and C. Meghir - work in progress
+With O. Attanasio, G. Conti, C. Meghir and A. Okbay - work in progress

 Presented at: EDePo Research Meetings, IFS, 10 September 2015